joseandreuu/aether-morphology-paper-public/README.md

 This repository provides a **figure-level reproducibility package** for the manuscript:

-**“Morphological Invariance and Selective Zero-Shot Transfer from Interferometric Instrumentation to Rotating Mechanical Systems”**
+**“Zero-Shot Detection of Elastic Transient Morphology Across Physical Systems”**

-The goal of this repository is to enable **independent regeneration of all manuscript figures** while **explicitly protecting proprietary models, latent operators, and raw sensor data**.
+The goal is to enable independent regeneration of all manuscript figures (Fig. 1–Fig. 6) while protecting proprietary components (latent operator / weights / training data / raw sensor streams).

 ---